DAOmasons/docs/docs/Rituals/ritual-of-ranks.md

 #### What problem are we solving

 - We sometimes don't know who to choose for a project
-- Team selction if opaque, can sometime create tensions without an objective selection metric.
+- Team selection if opaque, can sometime create tensions without an objective selection metric.
 - Without clear divisions of labour, we risk conflicts and redundant work.

 #### Why is this a good solution